 Surviving sexual abuse is deeply traumatic—but pursuing justice shouldn’t be.
 Dordick Law Corporation has over 35 years of experience helping survivors in Riverside, California, hold abusers and negligent institutions accountable.
+Riverside sexual abuse attorneys are dedicated to protecting the rights of survivors in Riverside and across California.

 Some abusers and negligent institutions never face criminal charges, even when their actions caused life-altering harm.
 Civil lawsuits offer survivors an opportunity to seek compensation for their pain, suffering, lost income, medical care, and future therapy.
 Many people choose civil claims because they offer the chance for accountability with a lower burden of proof.
+Our law firm operates on a contingency fee basis, so clients pay nothing unless they win their case.

 You don’t have to face this alone—let us fight for the justice you deserve.